racoolstudio/Semantic-Router-C-Sharp/README.md

 ```

 ## Contributing

 I welcome contributions!
 If you'd like to help improve this project or add new features, follow these steps:

-a.
-Fork the repo.
+1. Fork the repo.
-b.
-Create a new branch (git checkout -b feature/your-feature).
+2. Create a new branch (`git checkout -b feature/your-feature`).
-c.
-Commit your changes (git commit -am 'Add new feature').
+3. Commit your changes (`git commit -am 'Add new feature'`).
-d.
-Push to the branch (git push origin feature/your-feature).
+4. Push to the branch (`git push origin feature/your-feature`).
-e.
-Open a pull request.
+5. Open a pull request.

 ## Acknowledgements
 - The original concept was inspired by [Aurelio Labs' Semantic Router (Python)](https://github.com/aurelio-labs/semantic-router).